kteh123/Weasel/README.md

 If you wish to go forward with this procedure, it's highly recommended that you use a new and clean python virtual environment to install the relevant packages and make use of those only during compilation.

 The generated executable can be found in the `dist` folder.
 You may delete the `build` folder and the `Weasel.spec` file which are created during this process.

+## Multiframe Images

+Weasel runs the command `emf2sf` of [dcm4che](https://www.dcm4che.org/) on Multiframe DICOM.
+The authors will describe more details about this on the [website](https://weasel.pro).